Energetic Nutrition

 Q. Can I take Lupron with Vitalzym?

-A. We do have women report that they are using Vitalzym in conjunction with a Lupron program they had already begun.
-However, because Vitalzym can increase the effectiveness of some medications as mentioned above, it would be best if you consult with your doctor or pharmacist to make sure that it would be right for you personally.
+A. Women have reported that they have used Vitalzym in conjunction with a Lupron program.
+However, because Vitalzym can increase the effectiveness of some medications always consult your doctor or pharmacist before use.

-Q. Once I start using vitalzym will the fibroids grow back, or do I have to use it for the rest of my life?
+Q. Once I shrink my fibroids with Vitalzym, will the fibroids grow back, or do I have to use it for the rest of my life?

-A. Vitalzym does not stop your body from growing fibroids; it only shrinks the existing fibroids.
+A. Vitalzym does not stop your body from growing fibroids; it only helps to dissolve excess fibrin which may help to shrink an existing fibroids.
 In order to stop your body from growing fibroids, the problem of estrogen dominance needs to be brought under control (estrogen dominance is the most common cause of fibroid growth).
 If the estrogen dominance is not under control, you could potentially grow more tumors.
-You can take a maintenance dose of Vitalzym (3 to 6 per day) until menopause to shrink anything new that starts to grow, or you can take a bottle every six months or so to shrink what has grown since the last bottle.
-At menopause your body's estrogen level drop dramatically, and the potential to grow more fibroids greatly diminishes.
+You can take a maintenance dose of Vitalzym (4 per day) until menopause to help shrink anything new that starts to grow, or you can take a bottle every six months or so to help shrink what has grown since the last bottle.
+At menopause your body's estrogen levels drop dramatically, and the potential to grow more fibroids greatly diminishes.

 Q. Can I take Vitalzym while I'm menstruating?